 Arrival and Seating

-Doors to the Gallagher-Bluedorn Performing Arts Center will be opened at 4:00 p.m. on Friday, May 9, 2014.
-McLeod Center will open at 8:00 a.m. the morning of Saturday, May 10, 2014.
-The Commencement ceremonies will begin promptly at 10:00 a.m. and 2:00 p.m.
-Other than for students who are graduating and members of the faculty, seats will be on a first-come, first-serve basis.
+Other then for students who are graduating and members of the faculty, guest seating will be on a first-come, first-serve basis.
 While there is not a limit to the number of guests who can be in attendance, we encourage students to keep in mind a seating ratio of approximately six guests per one student.
 Tickets are not required for the General Public Seating areas.
 However, if you are in need of Special Needs/Accommodations Seating, please see below.

-Special needs seating for guests will be on folding chairs on the concourse level of the McLeod Center, and there will be room for those in wheelchairs.
-You must request a ticket for the special needs area, by submitting the Request for Special Needs/Accommodations Seating Tickets WebForm.
+Special needs seating is available.
+You must request a ticket for the special needs area.
+This can be done by submitting the Request for Special Needs/Accommodations Seating Tickets WebForm.
 Please limit your ticket requests to the specific individual(s) with special accommodations/needs and a family member or small group sitting with them to assist as necessary.
 Special accommodations/needs tickets will be sent out a couple of weeks prior to the Commencement ceremony to those requesting them.
+Special needs seating for guests will be on folding chairs on the concourse level of the McLeod Center and there will be room for wheelchairs.

 Parking and Entrances

 Parking will be in the lots around the UNI-Dome, McLeod Center, and Wellness-Recreation Center (WRC), as well as the Latham Field, Hagemann Hall, Campbell Hall, and other lots on the East side of Hudson Road.